-Also out of the race early on was the very fast team of Ray Ellis, who raced touring cars amongst other forms of motorsport, and James Maude, renowned rally navigator.
+Also out of the race early on was the very fast team of Ray Ellis and James Maude.
+Ellis drove in various forms of motorsport including touring cars and Maude was a renowned rally navigator.
 Somewhere around the checkpoint in the middle of the night, they hit a hare and damaged their Brock Commodore's steering.
 Not able to continue at a reasonable speed without repair, they weighed up their chances of winning and decided to pull out.

 The trip across the Nullarbor resulted in several of the teams being caught for speeding, some tracked by police aircraft.

 The Western Australian police were even harder on teams that the South Australian police.
-[Once across the border many teams were immediately followed and stopped by police.]
-Several were defected for trivial reasons, like Alan Squires and Rick Wilcox who's Chrysler Charger was impounded because the exhaust pipe did not extend the required distance from the body.
+Once across the border many teams were immediately followed and stopped by police.
+Several were defected for trivial reasons, including the Chrysler Charger entered by Alan Squires and Rick Wilcox that was impounded because the exhaust pipe did not extend the required distance from the body.

-A couple of drivers were stopped for exceeding speed limits, some by considerable amounts, and were taken by police on long journeys to Norseman police station where they had to be bailed out.
-And then they were required to return on Monday morning for a court appearance.
+A couple of drivers were stopped for exceeding speed limits, some by considerable amounts, and were taken by police on a long journey to Norseman police station where they had to be bailed out.
+They were also required to return on Monday morning for a court appearance.

 Russell Morton was one of the drivers taken to Norseman, more than 500 km away from where he was caught in Caiguna doing 180 km/h.
-He and teammate, Andrew Csaszar, had been leading for much of the race, but were held up for a considerable time as Andrew was forced to follow Russell in the police car at the speed limit on the 5 hour journey to Norseman, where they were then held up further while Russell was booked and finally bailed out.
+He and teammate Andrew Csaszar had been leading for much of the race but were held up for a considerable time as Csaszar was forced to follow at the speed limit while Morton was taken by police car on a 5-hour journey where they were then held up further while he was booked and finally bailed out.

 The second checkpoint was a considerable 2,700 kilometres away from the first checkpoint, in Albany, Western Australia.
 Albany was far from the most direct route to Perth and the police were caught off guard when teams turned south at Norseman.

-Some of the teams arrived at the checkpoint much earlier than the organiser's expected, before the checkpoint had been set up.
-Charlie Kovacs and Len Walsh in the Holden 6 wheeler ute drove around Albany for some time unable to locate the checkpoint.
+Some of the teams arrived at the checkpoint much earlier than the organisers expected and before the checkpoint had even been set up.
+Charlie Kovacs and Len Walsh in the Holden 6-wheeler ute drove around Albany for some time unable to locate the checkpoint.
 John Hassard, Ian Bray and John Crowle were in the same situation and ended up calling race organisers from a public phone for instructions.

 By the checkpoint, some of the teams were in desperate need of fuel, but being the middle of the night and a country town there were no petrol stations open.
 Two teams found a station that was closed but with an attached residence and were able to wake the owner by throwing stones on their roof.
 Fortunately, he was obliging and they were able to get the fuel they needed to continue.

-Eventually, the Western Australia police reorganised themselves unexpected route got their act together and many of the teams were constantly followed by police, all the way to the finish in Fremantle.
+Eventually, the Western Australia police reorganised themselves unexpected route got their act together and many of the teams were followed by police all the way to the finish in Fremantle.

 First to arrive was Kovacs and Walsh, with the fastest race time of 32 hours, 22 minutes and 6 seconds.

-They were closely followed by the ex-police Holden Commodore of John Hassard, Ian Bray and John Crowle, who had a fast and trouble-free run aside from some minor damage to their car when they ploughed into some dirt when driving on dusty dirt roads in Victoria.
+They were closely followed by the ex-police Holden Commodore of John Hassard, Ian Bray and John Crowle, who had a fast and trouble-free run aside from some minor damage sustained in Victoria when they ploughed into some deep dirt when driving on dusty dirt back roads.